eshwavin/SETabView/README.md

 }
 ```

-In  `viewDidLoad` set the child View Controllers.
+In  `viewDidLoad` of the parent ViewController, set the child ViewControllers.

 ```
 class ViewController: SEViewController {